txdat/notes/md-notes/engineering/design system/design data intensive applications/book/part 2. distributed data.md

 - setting up without downtime
 	- take the consistent snapshot of leader without locking, write to the replicas and take changed data from since snapshot was taken from leader
 - handling node outages
-	- follower
+	- follower (catch-up recovery)
-		- each follower keeps a log of the data changes from leader -> recovery from the logs from the fault occurred
+		- each follower keeps a log of the data changes from leader -> recovery from the logs before the fault occurred, and requires new data from the leader during the connection is lost
-	- leader
+	- leader (failover)
-		- one of followers and promoted as new leader
+		- one of followers and promoted as new leader, clients need to be reconfigured to the new leader
+		- problems
+			- new leader may not have full data from old leader before it failed
+			- other storage systems outside of database need to be coordinated with database
+			- in some scenarios, more than 1 node believe they are the leader
 - replication logs
 	- statement-based
 		- leader logs all write requests and send to its followers